cbc-faruhn/uBackend/README.md

         // (an empty array equals to the array ['public'])
         roles: [],

+        // filter must return an array with at least one element to not filter-out the query;
         // filter must return null, [] or nothing (no return statetment) to filter-out the query
         // (alternatively it can throw an error to cancel the transaction)
         //